 Osteosarcoma most often begins in the thigh or shin bones.
-The second most common place for it to begin is in the upper arm bone, close to the shoulder, but it can develop in any bone in the body.
-Osteosarcoma affects about 400 children and adolescents under the age of 20 each year, and it most commonly affects adolescents during the growth spurt.
+The second most common place to begin is in the upper arm bone, close to the shoulder, but it can develop in any bone in the body.
+It affects about 400 children and adolescents under the age of 20 each year, and it most commonly affects adolescents during the growth spurt.

 Signs and Symptoms of Osteosarcoma